hilts-vaughan/hilts-vaughan.github.io/_posts/2016-11-16-reverse-engineering-trails-in-the-sky-ed-6-game-engine.md

 ------------------

 The latter is not very interesting but the former has some information to use in the way of sizing that would be informative to us.
 Using a little bit of knowledge of spritesheets we can guess that each frame is 256x256.
-However, let's just load it up in an image editor to see if this is true...
+This is because often in video games we use textures and sub textures that are powers of two and square because traditionally, GPUs can render these kinds of textures better and more efficiently.
+There's no science to this guess then aside from some educated guesses.

+Let's verify this claim by loading it up into an image editor and setting some grids.
+I will be using Photoshop as it is a tool I am familiar with but you could really use anything that you have handy.
+By setting up sub-grids of 256x256 across the entire sprite sheet, we can visually determine if the spritesheet would have a high likelihood of satisfying our guess.

 ![estelle](/assets/posts/re/trails_001/estelle.png)
+*The above is done by using Photoshop "Grid & Slices" set to 256x256 to visualize the boundaries.*

 Yep, the frames seem to fit snuggly.